-Because Florida is operating a volunteer-based E&T program for food stamp recipients, ABAWDs will not be served in the State of Florida.
-This means that food stamp recipients who would otherwise meet ABAWD requirements will not be subject to time limits.
+Because Florida is operating a volunteer-based E&T program for food assistance benefits recipients, ABAWDs ages 16-39 will be served as a volunteer, but will not be subject to time limits.

 The SNAP E&T program will be a volunteer-based program.
-Food stamp recipients engaged in the Temporary Assistance for Needy Families (TANF) work program or the Welfare Transition (WT) program will not be able to participate in the SNAP E&T program.
-Because the number of individuals receiving food stamps is so large, workforce system partners have identified a subset of that population that will be mailed an "Outreach Letter" by the DEO.
+Food assistance benefits recipients engaged in the Temporary Assistance for Needy Families (TANF) work program or the Welfare Transition (WT) program will not be able to participate in the SNAP E&T program.
+Because the number of individuals receiving food assistance benefits is so large, workforce system partners have identified a subset of that population that will be mailed an "Outreach Letter" by DEO.

-- For food stamp recipients, age 16-39, who are coded as work registrants or Unemployment Compensation recipients a case will be built in the One-Stop Service Tracking (OSST) system.
+- For food assistance benefits recipients, age 16-39, who are coded as work registrants or Reemployment Assistance recipients a case will be built in the One-Stop Service Tracking (OSST) system.
 The case will be created when the data is received from the Florida On-line Recipient Integrated Data Access (FLORIDA) system through a nightly interface with workforce's data entry system, the OSST system.
-Work registrants are food stamp recipients ages 16 through 59 who do not meet one of the following conditions: - A person who is 16 through 18 who is in school or enrolled in an employment and training program, on at least a half-time basis; - A person who does not meet work registrant requirements based on education exclusions; - A person determined by DCF to be physically or mentally unfit for employment; - A participant in the WT program; - A parent or other household member responsible for the care of a dependent child under six; - A food assistance recipient caring for a disabled individual; - A person who reports that he or she is involved in a substance abuse/mental health treatment program on a regular basis that interferes with employment opportunities.
-This does not include individuals who participate in Alcoholics Anonymous (AA) or Narcotics Anonymous (NA); - An individual who is working 30 hours a week or more; or - An individual who is earning the equivalent of working 30 hours a week or more based on minimum wage provisions. - Food stamp recipients who are receiving Unemployment Compensation are not coded as "work registrants."
-Typically, food stamp recipients who are receiving Unemployment Compensation would not be referred to the workforce system via the FLORIDA to OSST interface because they are not "work registrants."
-Because Florida qualified for a waiver under a DOL Trigger Notice, the decision was made to provide services to food stamp recipients who are receiving Unemployment Compensation last Federal Fiscal Year (FFY).
-Since Florida continues to qualify for a waiver under a DOL Trigger Notice, Unemployment Compensation recipients will continue to be served under the voluntary E&T program.
+Work registrants are food assistance benefits recipients ages 16 through 59 who do not meet one of the following conditions: - A person who is 16 to 18 who is not the head of the food assistance household or who is in school or enrolled in an employment and training program, on at least a half-time bases, per 7 CFR 273.7(b)(1)(i); - A person who does not meet work registrant requirements based on education exclusions; - A person determined by DCF to be physically or mentally unfit for employment; - A participant in the WT program; - A parent or other household member responsible for the care of a dependent child under six; - A food assistance benefits recipient caring for a disabled individual; - A person who reports that he or she is involved in a substance abuse/mental health treatment program on a regular basis that interferes with employment opportunities.
+This does not include individuals who participate in Alcoholics Anonymous (AA) or Narcotics Anonymous (NA); - An individual who is working 30 hours a week or more; or - An individual who is earning the equivalent of working 30 hours a week or more based on minimum wage provisions. - Food assistance benefits recipients who are receiving Reemployment Assistance are not coded as "work registrants."
+Typically, food assistance benefits recipients who are receiving Reemployment Assistance would not be referred to the workforce system via the FLORIDA to OSST interface because they are not "work registrants."
+Because Florida qualified for a waiver under a DOL Trigger Notice, the decision was made to provide services to food assistance benefits recipients who are receiving Reemployment Assistance last Federal Fiscal Year (FFY).
+Since Florida continues to qualify for a waiver under a DOL Trigger Notice, Reemployment Assistance recipients will continue to be served under the voluntary E&T program.

-- The DCF identifies recipients in certain benefits categories with a specific code received during the FLORIDA to OSST interface allowing workforce to offer intensive services, including re-employment services. - The data used in the SNAP E&T State Plan is based on actual program participation data from the voluntary program for the period of July 1, 2010 through June 30, 2011.
-This data was annualized and used to make projections or estimates of the anticipated number of food stamp recipients who will be engaged in activities in FFY 2012.
+- DCF identifies recipients in certain benefits categories with a specific code received during the FLORIDA to OSST interface allowing workforce to offer intensive services, including reemployment services. - The data used in the SNAP E&T State Plan is based on actual program participation data from the voluntary program for the period of July 1, 2012 through June 30, 2013.
+This data was annualized and used to make projections or estimates of the anticipated number of food assistance benefits recipients who will be engaged in activities in FFY 2014.